 #6- Sleep Disruption

 Dark circles and puffy bags are aesthetic imperfections that no one wants to deal with.
 But, when alcohol consumption is heavily imbued in your day-to-day life, expect your sleep cycle to also suffer.
 Drinking before bed makes it more likely that you will wake up during the night, preventing less deep sleep.
 Suppose alcohol makes you lethargic enough to pass out quickly, the chances of waking up in the middle of the night are still high.
 Deep sleep is needed for healthy restoration and ample cognitive function.

-Final Thoughts On Alcohol Addiction And Aging Effects
+Final Thoughts On Alcohol Addiction And its Aging Effects

-Even for anyone that isn’t or does not consider themselves a heavy drinker, alcohol can still age you.
+Even for anyone that isn’t or does not consider themselves a heavy drinker, alcohol addiction and its aging effects are still a very real possibility.
 Feeling comfortable and in control is what often can lead someone astray and into the arms of drug and alcohol addiction if they are not careful.
 Regular drinkers can activate biological functions that make them age from the inside out.
 Heavy drinkers or alcoholics teeter that fine line, and are unintentionally speeding up what should be a steady process of aging.